 Day 01 Travel from Kathmandu to Pokhara (Tourist Bus, flight,) 853m 2,113 ft 7 hr.
 Bus / 30 min Flight

 The first leg of your journey is in Kathmandu.
 To reach the trailhead to Upper Mustang, you are required to travel Pokhara and then to Jomsom.
 Depending on your budget and the comfort you need, you can choose different options.
-While the tourist bus to Pokhara is the budget options takes 6-7 hour, you can also take a 30-minute flight to Pokhara if you decide to get the convenient options.
+While the tourist bus to Pokhara is the budget option takes 6-7 hours, you can also take a 30-minute flight to Pokhara if you decide to get the convenient options.

 Day 02: Fly to Jomsom from Pokhara and trek to Kagbeni 2,847m 9,340 ft 4 – 5 hours

 Since there is no direct flight from Kathmandu to Jomsom you are required to travel to Pokhara and the following day fly again to Jomsom.
 Jomsom is where you would want to start Upper Mustang trek.
-Today we will walk about 4-5 hour and spend overnight in Kagbeni.
-Based on history Kagbeni was abandoned by the demon, was ancient capital of Mustang.
+Today we will walk about 4-5 hours and spend overnight in Kagbeni.
+Based on history Kagbeni was abandoned by the demon, was the ancient capital of Mustang.
 Late in the afternoon, we will go for a walk around the abandoned area and visit Buddhist monasteries.
 Kagbeni is the border that splits between the upper and lower part of the Mustang.
 Up to Kagbeni, you can visit without a special permit but above then that you have to issue a restricted permit to enter upper parts of the Kagbeni.

 Day 03: Kagbeni to Chele 3,050 /10,006 ft 5-6 hours of hike

 The actual upper Mustang hike starts towards the bank of the river of Kaligandaki.
 Today you will pass by villages Tangbe and Chusang.
-Made with mud and white painted narrow alleys, you will pass through apple garden and colourful buckwheat field.
+Made with mud and white painted narrow alleys, you will pass through apple garden and colorful buckwheat field.

 Day 04: Chele to Zhaite 3,730m 12,237 ft 7-8 hours

 Leaving behind the dirt road, today we will make two of the high passes of Upper Mustang to enter another high valley of Lo.
 Total time of 7-8 hours of hike, we will cross the Taklam La pass (3,624m) and Dajori La pass (3,735).
-If the sky is clear, the trail offers the view of Tilicho, Yakawa Kang and Damodar Danda and pass by Ramchung Cave.
+If the sky is clear, the trail offers the view of Tilicho, Yakawa Kang and Damodar Danda and passes by Ramchung Cave.
 Despite the fact that it might be difficult days due to the two high passes, It is also considered to be the best day so far you have made it.

 Day 05: Zhaite to Charang (via Dhakmnar and Lo Gekar) 3575m 11,729 ft 5-6 hours